ncita-repository/WP1.3_multiple_modalities/README.md

 - `exportLogs` : If `True` logs will be exported to `logsExportDir`.
 The default value is `False`.
 - `uploadDro` : If `True` the new DICOM-DRO will be uploaded to XNAT.
 The default value is `True`.
 - `overwriteDro` : If `True` an existing DICOM-DRO on XNAT will be overwritten.
 The default value is `False`.

+## The minimal *key:value* pairs that define *xnatCfg.json*

+- `runID`         : An identifier for the run
+- `url`           : XNAT address
+- `username`      : XNAT username
+- `proID`         : XNAT Project ID
+- `subjLab`       : XNAT Subject Label
+- `srcExpLab`     : XNAT Experiment Label for the *source* dataset
+- `srcScanID`     : XNAT Scan ID for the *source* dataset
+- `srcSlcNum`     : Slice number of the *source* ROI Collection to be copied.
+Leave as `None` if all contours/segmentations are to be copied.
+- `srcRoicolName` : Name of the *source* ROI Collection
+- `srcRoiName`    : Name of the ROI/segment within `srcRoicolName` to be copied.
+Leave as `None` if all ROIs/segments are to be copied.
+- `roicolMod`     : Modality of the *source* ROI Collection
+- `trgExpLab`     : Target dataset's XNAT Experiment Label for the *target* dataset
+- `trgScanID`     : XNAT Scan ID for the *target* dataset
+- `trgSlcNum`     : Slice number where the contour/segmentation is to be copied to for the *target* dataset.
+Leave as `None` if all contours/segmentations are to be copied.
+- `trgRoicolName` : Name of the *target* ROI Collection.
+Leave as `None` if one does not exist (i.e. one does not wish to copy a specific contour/segmentation within the Source ROI Collection to an existing Target ROI Collection).
+Such an operation is only valid for "direct" copies (see below for further details).
+- `trgRoiName`    : Name of the ROI/segment within `trgRoicolName` where a contour/segmentation is to be copied to.
+Leave as `None` if all ROIs/segments are to be copied.
+- `srcFidsFname`  : File name to the .txt containing fiducials for the Source DICOM scan.
+- `trgFidsFname`  : File name to the .txt containing fiducials for the Target DICOM scan.

+The above list is of the *minimal* key:value pairs expected in *xnatCfg.json*.
+The dictionary may also contain any non-default variable defined in *global_variables.json*, since the value in *xnatCfg.json* will take priority over that in *global_variables.json*.
+Hence the global variables will not necessarily need to be changed, as run-specific changes can be made in *xnatCfg.json*.

+For example, many runs will not require the use of fiducials, hence `srcFidsFname` and `trgFidsFname` will both be `""`, and by default `initMethod` will be `"geometry"`.
+If fiducials are to be used, then `srcFidsFname` and `trgFidsFname` will not be empty strings, and `initMethod` should be `"landmarks"`.

+## Fiducials

 # Credits